Graphical Tooth Chart

 - Procedure status (treatment planned, complete, existing other provider, existing current provider, referred, condition).

-- The colors set in Definitions for Chart Graphic Colors.
+- The colors set in Definitions: Chart Graphic Colors.

 - To quickly see the current colors for each status, click the Draw tab.
 If you change colors, we recommend also changing the text color for Prog Notes Colors to match.
 By convention, procedures that use metal are a dark color, while those that use ceramic, porcelain, or plastic are a light color.
 In rare situations, a procedure code may have a color override, in which case color will not indicate status.